Washington DC Hoods

-: SouthEast DC
+Washington DC Hoods: SouthEast DC

 The Southeast is arguably the most notable ,and reputable section of Washington DC.
 While rival hoods that often resemble Washington DC gangs but the Southeast is almost the last of its kind as gentrification is transforming almost every section of the city, except for the neighborhoods south of the Anacostia River.

 Washington DC Hoods: SouthWest DC

-With the destruction of most of the area, the main neighborhoods of Southwest Washington DC became Greenleaf Gardens (3 N K), James Creek (106 and Park), Syphax Gardens and the old Cappers projects (Arthur Cappers and Carrollsburg, officially located Southeast).
-Most, other than James Creek, were built after the city redeveloped the Southwest section.
+Southwest DC has historically been the smallest and least familiar section of Washington DC, particularly to those outside of the District, home to hoods like Greenleaf Gardens, James Creek, Syphax Gardens, and the old Arthur Cappers and Carrollsburg projects.

 Washington DC Hoods: NorthWest DC

-Often known as Uptown, Northwest DC separates itself from the rest of the city, and not just by location, by culture, history, and lifestyles.
-From blocks of rowhouses to the small housing complexes, the streets of Northwest Washington DC ghetto have seen recent changes.
+Often known as Uptown, Northwest DC separates itself from the rest of the city, and not just by location, but by culture, history, and lifestyles.
+From blocks of rowhouses, to the small housing complexes, the streets of Northwest Washington DC ghetto have seen recent changes.
 With its location being near upscale neighborhoods, districts, and in the vicinity of the White House, Uptown has become the most gentrified section of the city.

-Long before the days of the streets of Ledroit Park and the number of hoods right off 1st Street, Northwest DC was home to one of the country’s most historic and thriving all-black neighborhoods, Shaw.
-Shaw was the center of all black culture in Washington DC, especially between the late 1800s and the mid-1900s, being home to the famous U Street and numerous black owned businesses and entertainment.
+Long before the days of the streets of Ledroit Park and the number of hoods around 1st Street, Northwest DC was home to one of the country’s most historic and thriving all-black neighborhoods, Shaw.
+Shaw was the center of all black culture in Washington DC, especially between the late 1800s and the mid-1900s, being home to the famous U Street, live entertainment, and numerous black owned businesses.

 Washington DC Hoods: NorthEast

 The largest section of the city is the Northeast.
-Northeast DC is home to multiple sections, like the Cleanside north of Rhode Island Ave., the section near the Captial, and the section south of Anacosita near Southeast DC, the streets of the Northeast Washington DC ghetto is home to some the city’s most legendary hoods like Parkside, Little Vietnam (21st and Maryland), KWA (Kenilworth Avenue), Trinidad, Clay Terrace and Lincoln Heights.
+Northeast DC is home to multiple sections, like the Cleanside, which is north of Rhode Island Ave., the section near the Captial, and the section south of the Anacosita river, near Southeast DC.
+The streets of the Northeast Washington DC ghetto has been home to some the city’s most legendary hoods, like Parkside, Little Vietnam (21st and Maryland), KWA (Kenilworth Avenue), Trinidad, Clay Terrace and Lincoln Heights.